 If rabbits or deer are getting into your prized plants, try a wire cloche.
 You can even make one yourself with some chicken wire.
-If deer are eating away at your young tree, try this simple fix.

 No matter how much you clean, you’ll never get rid of all the dust mites in your home but you can do things to minimize them.
 Make your own repellent spray for dust mites with essential oils such as lavender, eucalyptus, clove or peppermint.
 Mix a few drops in a spray bottle with some water and mist it on upholstered furniture, bedding and curtains.
-Here are more tips to get rid of dust mites in your home.

 If you find a hole where pests are getting in your home, try shoving some copper mesh in to block the entrance.
 Leave about a half inch of space for expanding foam sealant and then fill the gaps with foam.
 Try these 26 tips for controlling pests in and around your home.

 When it’s time to get out the seasonal bedding, throw it in the washer before making your bed.
 Washing and drying it thoroughly will kill any bugs and their eggs.
-Store seasonal bedding the right way.

 Apple Cider Vinegar